 Fold and Unfold

-When it comes to folding and unfolding any double stroller, they all have a size issue to contend with that will leave shorter parents struggling.
-The fold and unfold of this stroller isn't difficult, but it is only average for ease.
-It can be managed with one hand and 3-4 steps.
-This stroller can self-stand and auto-lock and requires the user to bend all the way to the ground.
-If you can't bend that far or don't want to, you can fold this stroller with two hands and avoid the waist bending nightmare.
-To unfold it is about two steps, two hands, and easier than the fold.
-It can be awkward the first few times you do it, but with practice, it isn't the worst in the group.
+Folding and unfolding any double stroller has a size issue to contend with that can cause struggling.
+The fold and unfold here isn't difficult with one hand and 3-4 steps.
+It can self-stand and auto-lock but requires the user to bend to the ground.
+If you can't bend that far, you can fold this stroller with two hands and avoid it.
+To unfold requires two steps and two hands and is easier than the fold.
+It can be awkward the first few times you do it, but it isn't the worst with practice.

-When it comes to storage bin size, you'd think that having a double sized stroller would mean even more storage.
-However, this isn't always the truth.
-This storage bin on this stroller is smaller than some of the competition with access that is hard to use from the back and sides.
-It also has top access but depending on seat configuration, and whether or not your second child is using the stroller, it will be even harder to access the bin from the top.
-We were able to fit our large diaper bag in it, but it has a maximum allowable weight of only 5 pounds, so if you plan to use a diaper bag it needs to be a lightweight option with few items inside.
-We even questioned whether or not the bin is even designed with a diaper bag in mind.
+The storage bin is smaller than some of the competition, with access that is hard to use from the back and sides.
+It also has top access, but depending on the seat configuration, it will be harder to access the bin from the top.
+We could fit our large diaper bag in it, but it has an allowable weight of only 5 lbs.
+We question whether or not the bin is even designed with a diaper bag in mind.

-This stroller seems to have more items for convenience than others given that it has a parent and child trays, but sadly not all of them are great.
+This stroller has parent and child trays, but sadly, not all are great.
 The parent tray (above left) has two cup holders, and they are compatible with water bottles, baby bottles, and sippy cups.
 The child's tray (above right) has a shallow tray and almost as shallow cup holder that accepts baby bottles and sippy cups, but nothing larger.
-While it takes a bottle, it is likely to fall out shortly after you squeeze it in there and it is probably more for looks than for actual use.
+While it takes a bottle, it is likely to fall out shortly after you squeeze it in there, and it is probably more for looks than for actual use.

-The harness on each seat is a 5-point harness that is about average to adjust and use.
-The shoulder height is only adjustable by two inches, so it might be hard to fit all children with only two shoulder straps and one crotch strap positions.
-It has a re-thread harness system that is ok to use, but not the best.
-Certainly, non-rethread options are easier to manage.
-Managing the harness buckle can be done with one hand, but it is much easier with two.
-When you press the button the sides sort of pop out on their own, which is nice compared to those that require a second hand for removal.
+The harness on each seat is a 5-point harness that is average to adjust and use.
+The shoulder height is only adjustable by two inches, so it might be hard to fit all children.
+It has a re-thread harness that is ok to use but not the best.
+Managing the harness buckle can be done with one hand but is much easier with two; when you press the button, the sides pop out on their own, which is nice.

-This stroller does not have adjustable leg rests, and in fact, the leg rest is pretty bleak with no real leg rest and a hard plastic foot rest.
-The front and rear seat both recline with the front being a one hand operation and the back requiring two.
-Reclining the seats is only average with the front being easier to operate, but it only has two recline positions.
-The rear seat has infinite recline options, but it doesn't go very deep.
+This stroller does not have adjustable leg rests, and in fact, the leg rest is pretty bleak.
+Both seats recline, with the front being a one-hand operation and the back requiring two.
+Reclining the seats is only average, with the front being easier, but it only has two recline positions.
+The rear seat has infinite recline options but doesn't go very deep.
 The double child trays are swingable and removable.

 Ease of Setup